Transferring real estate to a brother is possible. Either by donation or inheritance between siblings.

 Yes.
 The inheritance and gift tax is local.
-Municipal regulations govern the application of reductions, fees, deductions and bonuses.
+Municipal regulations govern the application of reductions, fees, deductions, and bonuses.
 The inherent variability of rates and reductions makes it possible for real estate with a similar valuation, located in different autonomous communities, to be subject to substantially different tax burdens.
-This only due to the location of the property.
+This is only due to the location of the property.

 In the case of the donation, the tax is settled according to the norm contemplated by the autonomous community in which the property is located.

 In the case of an inheritance, the rule that applies when paying inheritance tax is that of the autonomous community in which the deceased resided.
 It is important to remember that the definition of habitual residence is where the deceased has lived the longest in the last five years.

 How is the ISD settled?

 To carry out the self-assessment of donations, form 651 is presented.